mak448a/Qtcord/README.md

 Qtcord is a Discord client built with Qt aiming to bring a lightweight, native experience.

 > [!CAUTION]
 > This is just a fun side project.
 I am not responsible if you get your account banned from this project.
-Use at your own risk.
+I do not endorse using this project.
+Use at your own risk!!!

 (Make sure you're getting Qtcord from the right source!
 The official source is https://github.com/mak448a/Qtcord!)